khaors/geocompr/main.md

 Spatial data is usually stored as files or in spatial databases.
 File-based data formats can contain either vector or raster data, while spatial databases could store both.
 Historically, GIS file formats were developed by mapping agencies and software companies. <!--examples-->
-Exchanging spatial data between different software packages each coming with its own format was troublesome in the beginning.
+Exchanging spatial data between different software packages, each coming with its own format, was troublesome in the beginning.

-GDAL^[GDAL should be prounounced "goo-dal", with the double o making a reference to object-orientation.] put an end to these troubles by enabling reading and writing many raster and vector data formats.
+GDAL^[GDAL should be prounounced "goo-dal", with the double o making a reference to object-orientation.] put an end to these troubles by enabling reading and writing of many raster and vector data formats.
-Subsequently, many open and proprietary GIS software (e.g., GRASS, QGIS, ArcGIS, ENVI) were quick to incorporate it.
+Subsequently, many open and proprietary GIS softwares (e.g. GRASS, QGIS, ArcGIS, ENVI) were quick to incorporate it.
 <!-- GDAL (it's great - you can read, convert, and very often (though not always) write) -->
 <!-- GDAL info "it is possible to have smaller number of supported formats than there are on the GDAL webpage; you may need to recompile..." -->

 Another change for spatial data formats came with the foundation of the Open Geospatial Consortium (OGC).^[http://www.opengeospatial.org]
 This organization collaborates on the development and implementation of open standards for geospatial content including file formats such as the KML and GeoPackage formats as well as the simple feature standard.
-Developing and maintaining spatial file formats in an open model provides several benefits over the proprietary formats <!-- such as??-->, and eases interoperability.
+Developing and maintaining spatial file formats in an open model provides several benefits over the proprietary formats <!-- such as??--> and eases interoperability.

 Nowadays, more than a hundred spatial data formats exist.
 <!-- In the same time, they could differ in many ways. -->
 <!-- Spatial data could be stored as a single file (e.g. GeoPackage), multiple files (e.g. ESRI Shapefile), or folders (ESRI ArcInfo Coverages). -->
 <!-- way of storage (single file, multiple files, folders) -->
-Table \@ref(tab:formats) presents some basic information about selected, often used spatial file formats.
+Table \@ref(tab:formats) presents some basic information about selected and often used spatial file formats.

 <!-- simple features are missing from this table-->